 - In Tremors 2: Aftershocks, Crazy-Prepared and Heavily-armed Survivalist Burt Gummer apparently became so unable to cope with the fall of the Soviet Union that even his equally gun-crazy wife left him.

 Burt: Did you know Heather blames our problems on the collapse of the Soviet Union?

 Earl: Well, you did take that kinda hard, Burt.

-- Averted in Lord of War.
-Yuri kisses the screen and is completely oblivious to his son's first steps when Gorbachev announces the official fall of the USSR.
+- Inverted by Yuri, who kisses the screen and is completely oblivious to his son's first steps when Gorbachev announces the official fall of the USSR.
 This means tons of unwanted and unused Soviet arms lying around ripe for the taking and selling.